 Why Do Kids Bite on Utensils?

 Learning how to use a spoon and fork independently are fun mealtime milestones for kids.
-But sometimes parents are confused about utensil capabilities by age, as well as whether they should be concerned about their child biting on utensils.
+But sometimes parents are confused about the ages of utensil use or if they should be concerned about their child biting on utensils.
 Here are some utensil tips to make mealtime more successful for the entire family!

 Why does my child bite the handle of the utensil?

 Babies: If your child is between 6-12 months of age, this is a normal stage of oral development.
 During this critical mouthing time, baby will try turning the spoon around to put the handle into their mouth.
 It’s okay to let baby manipulate and gum the spoon from every angle.
 And if you use our Tiny Spoon, you don’t have to worry about your baby hurting their developing teeth or gums (like with hard plastic / metal spoons).
 The Tiny Spoon is made from 100% food grade (soft) silicone!

 - Should I be concerned?
 Biting the handle of a spoon is completely normal, and a baby should be allowed to do this.
 This is an important stage in the independent spoon feeding process and helps baby refine their visual motor skills (hand-to-mouth coordination).
 You can also switch out the spoon and offer the ezpz Oral Development Tools.
 These tools have the same handle as the spoon, but are designed with different shapes + a variety of sensory bumps to help babies + toddlers practice their biting, munching and chewing skills.